Scientists from Two Continents Working Together to Improve the Health of the African Great Lakes

 What are we working on?

-During its first year, the new partnership will boost the activities of six Advisory Groups that were created to address specific issues on each of the African Great Lakes.
+The partnership works to boost the activities of six advisory groups that were created to address specific issues on each of the African Great Lakes.
 Members of each group are harmonizing priorities on the lakes to advance work on scientific inquiry, monitoring, climate change, and education and training, among other issues.

 How can I learn more?